aistats/aistats2021/README.md

 * ``baseurl:
 ""`` is used only in the current AISTATS site because its files are at the root of aistats.github.io.

+* Repository set up by Neil Lawrence and conversion of the old javascript pages by Wittawat.
+Pages then arcived for the 2016 and 2017 editions of the conference.